cewoodaus/personal-website/content/event/on-temperature-superpositions-rqi-north-2024/index.md

 ---
-title: On Temperature Superpositions RQI North 2024
+title: Operational Models of Temperature Superpositions RQI North 2024
 abstract: >-
   An interacting quantum system and thermal bath can reach thermal equilibrium, resulting in each acquiring the same temperature.
 But how does a quantum